tvondra/hashset/README.md

 # hashset

-This PostgreSQL extension implements hashset, a data structure (type) providing a collection of integer items with fast lookup.
+This PostgreSQL extension implements hashset, a data structure (type) providing a collection of unique, not null integer items with fast lookup.

 ## Version